tony-albanese/nonnas-kitchen/README.md

 + [axios](https://www.npmjs.com/package/axios) - A lightweight but very powerful library for making network calls in JavaScript.
 It includes utilities for managing and refreshing web tokens.
 + [react-router-dom](https://reactrouter.com/en/main) - A simple to use React library to simplify routing and navigation without the need to refresh the page.
 + [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - A library that simplifies the implementation of an infinite scroll for long lists of data.
++ [jwt-decode](https://www.npmjs.com/package/jwt-decode) - A library to help decode jason web tokens.
+This was used in the moments walkthrough to prevent the user from making network requests to refresh tokens if they are not logged in.

 # Project Creation